Monochromat1c/Animepahe-Downloader/README.md

 ## About

-Animepahe Downloader is a command-line tool to search for and download anime episodes from [animepahe.si](https://animepahe.si) directly in your terminal.
-This project is a **fork/clone** of [KevCui/animepahe-dl](https://github.com/KevCui/animepahe-dl) with the addition of an enhanced `run.sh` script to streamline searching and downloading workflows for users.
+Animepahe Downloader is a tool to search for and download anime episodes from [animepahe.si](https://animepahe.si).
+This project is a **fork/clone** of [KevCui/animepahe-dl](https://github.com/KevCui/animepahe-dl) with the addition of:
+- A modern **PyQt5 GUI** for easy point-and-click downloads
+- An enhanced `run.sh` script for streamlined terminal workflows

 ## Features

+- **Modern GUI Interface** - User-friendly graphical interface with search, progress tracking, and real-time logs
 - Search and download anime by name or directly via anime slug/UUID
 - Download specific episodes, ranges, or all episodes at once
 - Choose desired video resolution and audio language
+- Real-time download progress bar with episode tracking
 - Easy-to-use interactive terminal interface
 - Enhanced usability with the `run.sh` script for automated and guided downloads